-In June 2019, the Oklahoma State Supreme Court ruled that non-biological parents in same-sex relationships can seek to establish custody and visitation rights equal to those of the biological parent.
+In June, 2019, the Oklahoma Supreme Court ruled that non-biological parents in same-sex relationships can seek to establish custody and visitation rights equal to those of the biological parent.
 The landmark decision was issued in the case of Schnedler v.
-Platt, which involved a same-sex couple who had a child together during a 10-year relationship.
-When the couple split up, the biological parent, Platt, denied custody and visitation to her former partner, Schnedler, who sued for parental rights, but lost at the district court and Court of Civil Appeals.
-The Oklahoma State Supreme Court decision reversed the rulings of the lower courts and established a test by which non-biological parents can establish their parental rights.
+Lee, which involved a same-sex couple who had a child together during a 10-year relationship.
+When the couple split up, the biological parent, Lee, denied custody and visitation to her former partner, Schnedler, who sued for parental rights.
+Schnedler lost at the district court and Court of Civil Appeals.
+The Oklahoma Supreme Court reviewed the case and reversed the rulings of the lower courts, establishing a test by which non-biological parents can establish their parental rights.

 Establishing Same-Sex Parental Rights in Oklahoma

-According to the Oklahoma State Supreme Court's ruling in Schnedler v.
-Platt, non-biological parents who wish to establish child custody and visitation rights must demonstrate that they:
+According to the Oklahoma Supreme Court's ruling in Schnedler v.
+Lee, non-biological parents who wish to establish child custody and visitation rights must demonstrate that they:

 - Engaged in family planning with the intent to parent jointly

 - Acted in a parental role for a length of time sufficient to have established a meaningful emotional relationship with the child

 - Resided with the child for a significant period while holding out the child as their own

 In order to secure parental rights, the non-biological same-sex parent—and their attorney—must prove those three points by a preponderance of the evidence.